 Advanced Placement courses are offered in Art Studio, American Government, U S History, Statistics, Calculus, English Literature, English Language and Composition, French Language, Spanish Language and Culture, Biology, Chemistry, and Physics.

 Athletic and Activities Programs

 An extensive program in athletics and activities is available to all students.
 Twenty-one different interscholastic sports are available for boys and girls at the intermediate and secondary levels.
 The School District participates in the Mid-Penn Athletic Conference.
 The musical program includes competitive band, marching band, jazz band, chorus and band front.
 Outstanding students qualify for district, regional / state band and chorus each year.
 The marching band is very successful in Cavalcade competitions and are recognized each year for their performances.
 Students have the opportunity to participate in extracurricular and co-curricular activities as well as student clubs.
-In the high school there are 40 different student organizations including DECA, Model UN, Aevidum, Future Farmers of America and many others.
+In the high school there are 40 different student organizations including DECA, Model UN, Aevidum, Future For Agriculture and many others.
 At the middle school, students are exposed to 21 different student activities including Envirothon, Mini-Thon, and Student Council.
 Each elementary school also has activities for students to become involved in outside of the normal classroom routine.
-These include broadcast studios, running clubs, and K-Kids.
+These include broadcast studios, running clubs, envirothon, and K-Kids.

 Budget and Taxes